 At the 1995 state LWV convention, delegates adopted a study of "Public Higher Education in Washington State."
 League members reached consensus and adopted a new position titled "Higher Education."
 Delegates at the 1997 state convention decided to continue the study and adopted "Public Higher Education in Washington State: Part II."
 When an important new source of information became available to League members and the public, the co-chairs of the LWVWA Public Higher Education Study, Part II, recommended no study report be published, and chose to monitor the work of the Governor's Commission.

 In 1996, 2000, 2004 and 2012 League opposed charter school initiatives and a referendum and helped defeat three out of the four.
 League joined a lawsuit challenging the constitutionality of I-1240, and in 2015 the Supreme Court ruled in favor of the challenge.
-The 2016 Legislature passed a revised charter school bill, League joined the lawsuit against it and hope to see a Supreme Court ruling on it in 2017 or 2018.
+The 2016 Legislature passed a revised charter school bill, League joined the lawsuit against it.
+Unfortunately, the Supreme Court ruled that charter schools are constitutional in October 2018.

 In 2005 League became a member of a coalition formed to pursue a school-funding lawsuit: Network for Excellence in WA Schools (NEWS) that partnered with the McCleary family to file a lawsuit in 2007.
-In 2012 the Supreme Court ruled that the State was not amply funding education and ordered it to do so by September 1, 2018.
-The case continues.
+In 2012 the Supreme Court ruled that the State was not amply funding education.
+By 2018 the State provided billions of dollars of new funding, and on June 7, 2018 the Supreme Court relinquished jurisdiction over the case.

-In 2007 EHJR, a constitutional amendment authorizing school district levies to be approved by a simple majority of those voting, was passed by the voters.
+In 2007 EHJR 4204, a constitutional amendment authorizing school district levies to be approved by a simple majority of those voting, was passed by the voters.
 League had spent many years advocating for Simple Majority, and in 2009 received the Service to WASA (WA Assoc. of School Administrators) Award for campaigning for Simple Majority and against Charter Schools (funding).